resistiv/YispSharp/README.md

 # YispSharp
 YispSharp is a C# implementation of a Lisp interpreter, created using [*Crafting Interpreters* by Robert Nystrom](https://craftinginterpreters.com/) as a guide.
 This project was developed primarily as an assignment for CS 403/503 - Programming Languages (Fall 2023) at the University of Alabama.
 The interpreter works on a dialect of Lisp created by our professor, Don Yessick, called Yessick's Lisp or Yisp for short.

+The instructions provided for this project can be found [here](/Instructions.md), and some notes on the grammar used to build this interpreter can be found [here](/Grammar.md).

 ## Usage
 When run without an argument, Y# operates as a <abbr title="read-eval-print loop">REPL</abbr> prompt which runs until it encounters an exit code.
 Otherwise, when given a Yisp source file, Y# will attempt to execute it and then exit.
 ```